 Green Mold: What It Is & How To Get Rid Of It

 Mold is a common household nuisance, but few people realize the extent of its potential for harm.
 Part of the fungus family, molds play an essential role in the breakdown of leaves, wood, and other plant debris.
-However, when they immigrate from their natural environment to our homes, they can become unwanted guests causing both health problems and property damage.

 Green mold is not a single type of species.
 Instead, this term is often used to refer to several species of fungi with a similar green hue.
 These molds are found both indoors and outdoors, thriving in damp and poorly ventilated areas.
-While it might seem like an ordinary, everyday inconvenience, green mold can pose serious health risks.
-Having an understanding of what green mold is, its risk factors, and how to safely handle it is highly beneficial for every homeowner.

 In the following sections, we will discuss how to identify green mold, the dangers it can pose to your health, effective strategies for removing it from your home, and, importantly, how to prevent it from coming back.